Venice ~ Carnevale

 Carnevale in Venice

-Arrive early for festivities, still hard to see if your short like me
+Arrive early for festivities, still hard to see if you are short like me.

-This part of Carnival celebrates the twelve most beautiful women in all Venice.
+This part of Carnival (Venice Carnevale) celebrates the twelve most beautiful women in all of Venice.
 One would be chosen to be next year’s Angel for Flight of the Angel.

 The procession looked beautiful but because of our view was so crowded, it was hard to get great shots.
 However, there were plenty of characters willing to be photographed for the fun of it.

 The Flight of the Angel event was kinda of a hoax too, we were thoroughly disappointed because this was one of the weekend’s highlights everyone said not to miss.
+As I said, intrigue and mystery surround Italy’s Venice Carnevale.
 After checking several websites and times while we were there, it was posted to begin at 12 noon, however, she flew at 11 a.m.
 It seemed all the Italians knew this, however most tourists were scrambling to get there because it had already passed by noon.
 I would’ve said this was our mistake however, my friends went the following week with a scheduled tour and the same thing happened to them.
 Perhaps this is a way to control the crowds but for whatever reason, we missed it.
 Thankfully there is YouTube.

 Costume characters like to pose, stop for a bit to take good photos.
-Some characters asked for money, none that I took pictures of however.
+Some characters asked for money, no one asked me however.

 Take a walk down to the pier by Port Zaccaria, photographs of the bay are amazing.

 It goes without saying with this many people in one area be aware of your surroundings and belongings.
-Practice situational awareness.
-I bought a new purse in Venice that is pretty hard to break into and good for my back also.
+Venice, Italy is like many major cities around the world.
+Practice situational awareness break into and good for my back also.
+Carnevale in February is like many other large festivals around the world, just be wise.

 Doge’s Palace – secret itinerary tour – Elena

 I always considered it such a blessing when like hearts meet from around the world.
 Our tour guide Elena was EXCEPTIONAL.
 Heather arranged for us to take a “SECRET ITINERARY” tour of the Doge’s Palace before and thought it would be perfect for our short stay.
-It includes the history of Venice, the wise escape artist, nobleman, Casanova and a walk through of the entire palace for as long as you’d like to stay.
+It includes the history of Venice, Italy, and the wise escape artist, nobleman, Casanova and a walk-through of the entire palace for as long as you’d like to stay.
 It was perfect.

 Arrive earlier for your tour, Venice is busy all year long.
-These tours book up quickly, you’ll need to purchase your voucher online and then visit the ticket office.
+When you visit Venice and book your tour remember they book up quickly, you’ll need to purchase your voucher online and then visit the ticket office.
 You’ll need your passport as well.
-The tour is just a little bit more than the regular palace tour but it is so much better than just a walk through.
+The tour is just a little bit more than the regular palace tour but it is so much better than just a walk-through.

 Here are a few pictures from strolling the streets of Venice at night, I hope you enjoy.
-Depending on the time of year, you will hear street vendors singing and serenading throughout the canals and narrow streets.
-It is an unbelievable memory.
+Depending on the time of year, you will hear street during Carnevale range from vendors singing and serenading throughout the canals and narrow streets.
+It is an unforgettable memory.
+A February visit to Venice, Italy is just a bit chilly but beautiful.

-You may have missed Carnivale this year but take heart – it will be amazing next year too!
-I hope my tips have been helpful and you’ve marked it down for “MUST SEE AND DO!”
-You won’t regret it, just remember book early and plan accordingly.
+You may have missed the Venice Carnivale when you visit this year but take heart – it will be amazing next year too!
+I hope my tips have been helpful and you’ve marked them down for “MUST SEE AND DO!”
+You won’t regret it, just remember the book early and plan accordingly.